A reader sent me an email one day day asking for some saving tips for world travel.

 The lower your travel style, the lower your costs and the greater chance you have to get on the road earlier and for longer.

-Choose the countries you travel to first wisely.
+Choose your destinations wisely.
 My first trip abroad was 3 months in Indonesia, which was incredibly cheap.

 I then moved straight to London where I lost two thirds of my money when I flew into Heathrow.
 Ouch!!
 Lucky I was moving there to work.